 Babies are born with weak muscles and bones.
 In their early years, it is very important that you help them promote their muscular development.
 According to paediatricians, we as parents need to help our babies build flexibility, coordination, and strength with some age-appropriate routines and activities.
 This will help them walk sooner and with more confidence!

 Healthy muscles and bones are an indicator of overall health.
 If your baby has good muscular strength and healthy bones, chances are he will also learn to crawl, walk and run about faster!
 Once your baby has been weaned off breastfeeding, it is advisable to introduce him to strengthening foods rich in calcium, Vitamin-D and protein.
 Some of these include chicken, spinach, cheese and fruits.
 (You can refer to more calcium-rich foods for babies here)

 However, it is not sufficient to just depend on a healthy diet to make your baby stronger; you also need to start some important physical exercises.
-Yes, even babies as young as a 2 months old need some amount of physical activity to become stronger!
+Yes, even babies as young as two months old need some amount of physical activity to become stronger!

 7 Baby Strengthening Exercises